openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 </metadata>
 </xml>
 ```
 In the above example the /xml/metadata/subject_areas/subject element has multiple instances i.e. it repeats.
-Each instance has a different text value, “Mathematics”, “Science”, “English”, “Arts” etc. This type of XML is easily generated by EQUELLA by using any controls that have multiple selection capabilities.
+Each instance has a different text value, “Mathematics”, “Science”, “English”, “Arts” etc. This type of XML is easily generated by openEQUELLA by using any controls that have multiple selection capabilities.
 Controls with this capability include Check Box Group, Shuffle Box, Shuffle List, Taxonomy Control and the Repeater.

 XPath allows you to specify select elements from a range of elements: The following XPath selects the second ```<subject>``` element: